-The Foundation is delighted to announce Daiwa Scholars 2016.
+The Foundation is delighted to announce Daiwa Scholars 2017.

 For this year’s intake, the Foundation has selected six Scholars.

-Daiwa Scholars 2016 departed for Tokyo on 14 September 2016.
+Daiwa Scholars 2017 will depart for Tokyo on 13 September 2017.

-Their profiles with photographs can be found via the following link:Profiles of the 2016 Daiwa Scholars
+Their profiles with photographs can be found via the following link:Daiwa Scholars 2017

 About the scholars

 Jennifer Handsel was awarded an MChem (Hons) in Computational Chemistry by the University of Surrey in 2011 and a DPhil in Physical and Theoretical Chemistry by the University of Oxford in 2017.
 As a child she lived in both Belgium and France, and became fluent in French.
 During her teenage years she developed an interest in Japanese, studied some Japanese and also encountered Yukio Mishima’s short stories which left a deep impression.
 Her career goal is to become an academic researcher in the field of spin chemistry and to further links with Japanese scientists.
 She would like to research how animals perceive the earth’s magnetic field, which is thought to rely on a quantum mechanical mechanism similar to the one she is studying.
 She would like to spend time in Japan as it is home to a large community of world-class spin chemists.